vassantfinance/docs/blog/blog/2026-06-16-before-using-ai-build-your-own-parameters.md

 ---
 slug: before-using-ai-build-your-own-parameters
 title: Before Using AI, Build Your Own Parameters
-authors: [vassant_team]
+authors: [miles]
 tags: [Investing, AI, Financial Literacy, Fintech]
 ---

 AI has been the craze for a while now, and it's disrupting how we view investing.
 Some may be tempted to use it to replace their own investing process, but the road to that point is filled with uncertainty.
 Our argument: Do it yourself first.

-One of the main points Vassant is emphasizing in our entry into the market is the need to fill the educational gap most investors have, we've written about it before.
+One of the main points Vassant is emphasizing in our entry into the market is the need to fill the educational gap most investors have, [we've written about it before](/blog/creating-a-knowledge-base-as-a-foundation-to-investing).
 But how do you actually apply that into your investing workflow?

 It starts by setting some parameters: